 The new UK Albert B. Chandler Hospital Pavilion A officially opened in May 2011.
 The new concourse connects to the parking garage and provides access via the lobby to Pavilion H, G, HA and A.

-Interventional Pain Associates offices are now located at UK Good Samaritan Hospital.
+Interventional Pain Associates offices are now located at the UK Kentucky Clinic South.

 UK HealthCare Interventional Pain Associates provides comprehensive pain management for postoperative, chronic and cancer-related pain syndromes.
 The faculty is active in anesthesia-related research.

 The Shriners Hospital provides specialized care to children of all ages.
 Anesthesia is provided in the 2-room operating suite with emphasis on perioperative pain management.

 Following completion of their PGY-1 year, residents will have a minimum one-month rotation as either a PGY-2 or PGY-3 at the Lexington Shriners Hospital for Children (SHC).
 In general, residents return for an additional one or two month rotation as a PGY-4 (CA-3).
 Goals and objectives for CA-3, besides including a deeper understanding and greater responsibility than PGY-2/PGY-3 requirements below, closely match those goals for CA-3 at the University of Kentucky (attached as an addendum).
 After completing their PGY2/3 rotation at the SHC, residents will successfully be able to:

 CA3 residents and CA2 residents who have completed their 2 required months of CT anesthesia can choose to spend an elective month at the Methodist Hospital -DeBakey Heart & Vascular Center in Houston to obtain additional experience in cardiac anesthesia.